scottvr/phart/README.md

 # Execute a specific function
 phart graph.py --function demonstrate_graph

-# Use specific rendering options
+# Use specific rendering options (as already shown)
 phart graph.py --charset ascii --style round
 ```

 ### Option handling when passed a .py file

-Again, something that may only be relevant to me during dev/testing but when a Python file is used as input to phart, command-line options are merged with any options specified in your code:

-- Options set in your Python code (like custom_decorators or specific node styles) are preserved
 - Command-line options will override general settings (like --charset or --style)
-- Custom settings (like custom_decorators) are never overridden by command-line defaults
+- Custom settings (like custom_decorators) are ~~never~~mostly never overridden by command-line defaults.
+Sometimes you can even combine multiple conflicting style options
+to interesting effect.
+(I will get around to fixing those things.)

 This means you can set specific options in your code while still using command-line
 options to adjust general rendering settings.

+#### I hope you enjoy it, and include many surprising plain-text diagrams in your next paper/book/website/video.
+Let me know if you do something cool with it, or if it breaks on your graph.

 ## License